itharea/create-stackr/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in create-core-stack, please report it by opening a private security advisory on GitHub.
+If you discover a security vulnerability in create-stackr, please report it by opening a private security advisory on GitHub.

 **Please do not report security vulnerabilities through public GitHub issues.**